mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 important to quantify your bias and then go look and figure out what's wrong and not what's wrong with the underrepresented candidates, but what's wrong with your hiring processes or your promotion processes or whatever.
-[00:37:33]
+[00:37:32]

 **Michaela:** So you're saying that we have to be very consciously thinking and looking at bias and what's going on to do work.
 And it looks like it's not just work, but it's also work all the time on, you know, improving our collaboration our way we work together.
 More powerful.
 Yeah.
-Maybe the last question that I have for you too, as you're giving workshops on inclusion, diversity [00:38:00] and equity.
+Maybe the last question that I have for you two is you're giving workshops on inclusion, diversity and equity.
+[00:38:00]
 So, how do the workshops work?
-And also who should be on the workshop?
+And also who should be on the workshops?
 Should we ask advocates, like people that are already pro diversity, equity and inclusion, or should we better have the skeptics participate or a mixture, or how are you going about that?
-Is there a minimum number of people at the company that have to take such a workshop to be, to get that ripple through in the organism?
+Is there a minimum number of people at the company that have to take such a workshop to be, to get that ripple through in the organization?
-[00:38:28]
+[00:38:26]

-**Trier:**  Yeah, I think that, you know what we have seen and it's, again, it's been so nice to have such a positive response that we can come into an organization and do a, Just Work keynote for an hour or a half day workshop.
+**Trier:**  Yeah, I think that, you know, what we have seen and it's, again, it's been so nice to have such a positive response, that we can come into an organization and do a, Just Work keynote for an hour or a half day workshop.
 And that we're literally leaving people with tactical and practical things that they could implement.
-And it's for everyone right?
+And it's for everyone, right?
 Yes, there are, in the frame where we talk about, you know, what do you do?
 Whether any...
 If you're in either of the four roles, like a person who's been harmed, a person who's a upstander, which is a bystander who actually intervenes, or if you're the person who has caused harm or a leader.
 And we can do a deeper dive as far as like what leaders and organizations should be doing.
 But there's something for everyone in the framework.
-Now, Just Work the company, we also though have a lot of D, E, and I Seminars that we do talking about language, talking about, you know, what does, how do you reduce bias in your recruiting?
+Now, Just Work the company, we also though have a lot of D, E, and I seminars that we do talking about language, talking about, you know, what does, how do you reduce bias in your recruiting?
 What does it mean to, you know, take all this education and awareness that you get and put it into action in the workplace, right?
-And those are seminars that are for everyone as well, whether it doesn't matter where you are in your journey.
-Because for those who actually think that, Hey, I am an advocate, I am a ally, you know, one of the things that we talk about in one of the seminars, is that how do you go from being an ally to an advocate?
+And those are seminars that are for everyone as well.
+It doesn't matter where you are in your journey.
+Because for those who actually think that, hey, I am an advocate, I am an ally, you know, one of the things that we talk about in one of the seminars, is that how do you go from being an ally to an advocate?
 Because ally-ship is very passive, right?
-And ally is saying, I'm not going to cause you harm, which is good.
-Right?
-We don't want people to cause [00:40:00] each other harm, but an advocate, it says, not only am I not going to cause you harm, but I'm going to, through action, stick up for those who have been marginalize.
+And ally is saying, I'm not going to cause you harm, which is good, right?
+We don't want people to cause each other harm, [00:40:00] but an advocate, it says, not only am I not going to cause you harm, but I'm going to, through action, stick up for those who have been marginalize.
 And through action, you know, create a platform and uplift those who have